West Sea Company

 Order Info

 12.84 BATTLESHIP MAINE COMMEMORATIVE.
 Very scarce late 19th century memorial to the sinking of the famed Battleship MAINE in Havana Harbor, Cuba in early1898 which sparked the Spanish-American War.
 This rare cobalt blue glass piece is cast in the form of the famous battleship in remarkable detail.
 The lid forms the superstructure and the base is the repository.
 Both sides of the base are embossed "REMEMBER THE MAINE."
 The entire presentation is in remarkably pristine original condition after 120+ years.
 It measures 7 inches long by 3 inches wide and 3 ¾ inches high.
-195
+SOLD

 The explosion and sinking of the Battleship MAINE (ACR-1) in Havana Harbor on February 15, 1898 with the loss of 260 American lives, led to America declaring war on Spain.
 On April 23rd, after much Yellow Journalism and political wrangling, Congress declared that a state of war had existed between the U.S. and Spain since April 21, the day the U.S. began to blockade Cuba.
 In the ensuing 10 weeks U.S. Naval and land forces thoroughly decimated Spanish forces.
 It was during this period that the vast majority of "Remember The Maine" articles of all types were offered to the American public in an effort to gain popular support for the war.